 “Only citizens familiar with their city as both symbolic and practical territory, able to come together on foot and accustomed to walking about their city, can revolt.
 Few remember that “the right of the people peaceably to assemble” is listed in the First Amendement of the U.S. Constitution, along with the freedom of the press, of speech and of religion, as critical to democracy.
 While the other rights are easily recognized, the elimination of the possibility of such assemblies through urban design, automotive dependence, and other factors is hard to trace and seldom framed as a civil rights issue.
 But when public spaces are eliminated, so ultimately is the public; the individual has ceased to be a citizen capable of experiencing and acting in common with fellow citizens.
 Citizenship is predicated on the sense of having something in common with strangers, just as democracy is built upon trust in strangers.
 And public space is the space we share with strangers, the unsegregated zone.
 In these communal events, that abstraction the public becomes real and tangible.
 Los Angeles has had tremendous riots— Watts in 1965 and the Rodney King uprising in 1992— but little effective history of protest.
 It is so diffuse, so centerless, that it possesses neither symbolic space in which to act, nor a pedestrian scale in which to participate as the public…San Francisco, on the other hand, has functioned like the “Paris of the West” it was once called, breeding a regular menu of parades, processions, protests, demonstrations, marches and other public activities in its central spaces.”

 Solnit’s Wanderlust will transform the way you look at walking.
-For more poetic and soul-expanding meditations on sauntering, read Solnit on the power of walking to reinvigorate the mind and replenish the soul.
+For more poetic and soul-expanding meditations on sauntering, read Solnit’s serenade to the city and her compelling argument for how walking can replenish the soul and reinvigorate the mind.